Our green commitment

 - Seabed and marine life protection

 We have established a collaboration with a local organisation called Marine Conservation Cambodia (MCC) with whom we have worked toward the best integration possible of our tours in the fragile ecosystem of Kep archipelago.
 We are hereby able to bring you on the best snorkelling spots of the area while respecting the newly created marine protection areas as to not disturb the efforts and initiatives focused on the reconstruction of coral reefs and seagrass, which are the favourite habitat of seahorses, among other species.
-We have decided to exclude any fishing practice from our tours to further support the delicate equilibrium of the ecosystem surrounding us and the struggle against illegal fishing.

 Thanks to our partner MCC, we are also able to offer you the best chances of observing the rare Irrawaddy dolphins present in the area, an endemic species considered as endangered which is at the centre of MCC’s attentions and at the origin of a protection project.
 In return, we are collecting observation data on dolphins ourselves every time we can and transfer these to MCC’s team.